Aims and Topic

 Trajectories in higher education — An interdisciplinary perspective

-Organized and chaired by Dr. Frauke Peter & Prof. Dr. Sandra Buchholz (both DZHW)
+Organised and chaired by Dr. Frauke Peter & Prof. Dr. Sandra Buchholz (both DZHW)

 Can information make a difference regarding educational decision making and beyond?
 In this session we first want to extend our understanding on the potentials of information (interventions) for (a) reducing gender segregation in tertiary education and (b) medium- and long-run labour market outcomes.
 Second, we want to shed light on inequalities in the match between student and degree or type of institution by looking at evidence from abroad.
 Third, we want to build a bridge from evidence overcoming social inequalities early in life and its potential lessons learned for higher education trajectories.